Aiden-Peace300/FilmCritic/README.md

 - [IMDb API](https://imdb-api.com/api): For fetching comprehensive information about movies and shows.

 ## Key Features
-1. Personalized Film Recommendations
-- Utilizing the OpenAI GPT Chat Completions API, users can input a film they enjoy, and the application will generate a list of five movie recommendations based on their input.
+1. Personalized Film Recommendations: Utilizing the OpenAI GPT Chat Completions API, users can input a film they enjoy, and the application will generate a list of five movie recommendations based on their input.
 The AI-driven system formulates prompts and queries the database for closely resembling films, delivering a tailored watchlist to the user.

 ```javascript
 /**